 - By email at: firstname.lastname@example.org

-- In writing: Data Protection Partner, Sewell Mullings Logie LLP, 7 Dollar Street, Cirencester, Gloucestershire, GL7 2AS
+- In writing: Data Protection Partner, Sewell Mullings Logie, 7 Dollar Street, Cirencester, Gloucestershire, GL7 2AS